tangneyscott/projectimpact/README.md

 *Move Towards*
   - Appealing to Gen Z and Millenial values
-  - Incentivizing or nudging the donation to projects
+  - Incentivizing or nudging the donation to projects supporting the United Nations SDGs